 As a woman

-See our article with tips for single female travelers (written by single female travelers).
+See our article with tips for single female travelers (by single female travelers).

 Earthquakes happen across the region.
 Not much you can do about that, should it happen when you are around, besides crawling under a sturdy desk.
 Landslides, mudslides, avalanches and overflowing rivers are a serious issue in the mountainous regions of Central Asia, one that is getting worse each year due to global warming, melting glaciers at unprecedented speed.
 Once again, not much you can do about it but be aware of the issue, plan for emergencies, and seek advice from authorities and people in the area once you are there.

 We know Caravanistan readers are a clever bunch: independent-minded, well-read, critical thinkers ready to explore and see with their own eyes.
 So we don’t have to tell you about the inherent bias of mass media in your home country, the fear-mongering, us-vs-them-rhetoric, and how those media’s incessant focus on certain issues (while ignoring others) gives news consumers a skewed image of reality.
-Especially when it comes to Caravanistan’s area of interest: majority-Muslim countries, autocratic countries, and countries that look to Russia. (cue Psycho music).
+Especially when it comes to Caravanistan’s area of interest: majority-Muslim, autocratic countries inside Russia’s sphere of influence. (cue Psycho music).

 We also don’t have to tell you that you are twice as likely to die from a lightning strike than from a terrorist attack.
 But, when living inside a bubble, it’s important to be reminded from time to time.

 At Caravanistan, we read books, watch movies and listen to music.
 We don’t watch the news a lot, and we keep the bias of the publisher in mind when we do.
 And we don’t take advice from people who have never been there.